Quick and Easy Guide to Buy the Best Mattress Online

 - 8 inch hybrid mattress combine hypallergenic memory foam with the traditional support of an innerspring mattress for a medium-firm feel perfect for kids rooms, guest beds, or an affordable low-profile option

 - A plush layer of memory foam helps align the spine to minimize pressure points for increased comfort in our memory foam mattress

-- Finished with a cozy knit cover, this mattress is compressed and shipped in a box for convenient delivery and setup
+- Finished with a cozy knit cover, this mattress is compressed as a bed in a box for convenient delivery and setup

 - Available in a medium firm 8 inch profile, a medium 10 inch profile, or a plush 12 inch profile that also features gel infusions and individually encased coils

 - Packaging process may leave small brown flecks called carbons in the mattress packaging; These carbons are harmless pieces of plastic and will not stick to your mattress; 10 year limited warranty